 Changing a negative culture in a team or business, before it’s too far gone, is actually a relatively straightforward task.
 It has two steps:

 - Identify the small number of people causing most of the damage to morale or productivity.
-Coach them into roles that suit them better, or offer them exit packages, or in rare cases of overtly unacceptable conduct just remove them.
+Redirect them into roles that fit them better, or offer them exit packages, or in rare cases of overtly unacceptable conduct just remove them.

 - Recruit a few very smart, energetic, pleasant people into key roles, to add critical mass in the opposite, constructive direction.